Schedule at a Glance

 6:00 p.m. – 9:00 p.m.

-We will wrap up our 40th celebration by going back to the 80’s!
+We will wrap up our 40th celebration by going back to the 80’s with the help of Club Big Wave!
 Pack your bomber or denim jacket, grab your hair crimper, and get ready for a blast from the past.
 Join your ACCED-I colleagues one last time for a fun farewell dinner.
-There will be buffets of food available, cash bars, a DJ, and lots of 80’s fun.
+There will be buffets of food available, cash bars, a VJ showing your favorite 80’s videos on two big screens, and lots of 80’s fun.

 Wednesday, April 1